What is the Digital Charter?

 - Liability – looking at the legal liability that online platforms have for the content shared on their sites, including considering how we could get more effective action through better use of the existing legal frameworks and definitions.

 - Data and artificial intelligence (AI) ethics and innovation – ensuring data is used in safe and ethical way, and when decisions are made based on data, these are fair and appropriately transparent.
+This has included the iOT code of practice.

 - Digital markets – ensuring digital markets are working well, including through supporting data portability and the better use, control and sharing of data.
 Government has cited the domestic implementation of GDPR (an EU law) as evidence of progress in this area.
+This work has also included the Furman Review into unlocking digital competition as well as the current consultation on smart data.

 - Disinformation – limiting the spread and impact of disinformation intended to mislead for political, personal and/or financial gain.
+This has included the DCMS review into disinformation and fake news.

 - Cyber security – supporting businesses and other organisations to take the steps necessary to keep themselves and individuals safe from malicious cyber activity, including by reducing the burden of responsibility on end-users.